 4. Get outside.
 Spending time outside has been shown to lower stress, blood pressure, and heart rate while encouraging physical activity and improving mood.
 Take a walk around the block, or simply stand on your front step to feel a little sunshine on your face.
 You’ll be so happy you did.

 5. Find movement.
 Movement of any sort helps clear the mind and ease tension in the body.
 Don't overthink it, just go for it.
-Every Body Yoga is one of my favorite (and approachable!) resources to help you begin a home yoga practice.
+Yoga, a short walk, or yard work all count.

 6. Remember to laugh.
 It’s said that laughter is the best medicine.
 Laughter connects people emotionally and eases tension.
 It can feel strange to laugh in times of turmoil, but that is when we need it the most.
 Share a silly GIF, or text a funny photo to a friend encouraging them to do the same - you’re likely to set off a chain reaction of much needed silliness.

 7. Embrace herbal support.
 Nervines and adaptogens help both the body and mind remain resilient during stressful times.
 Common nervines include: skullcap, chamomile, lavender, and lemon balm.
 Common adaptogens include: holy basil, cordyceps, reishi, and schisandra berries.

 Two of my favorite tinctures are Rose Colored Glasses and Simmer Down.
 Rose Colored Glasses is a beautiful blend of herbs that is delicious to take on its own for daily mood support.
 I love Simmer Down in hot tea or bubbly water to help slow racing thoughts and clear mind clutter any time of day, but especially in the evening.

 8. Write a love letter.
 Send some love to a dear friend or family member near or far.
 Email, text, or snail mail - it doesn’t matter!
 Just let someone know you’re thinking about them.
 I promise you’ll both feel the warm fuzzies.